osg-htc/user-school-2018/docs/materials/day3/part1-ex3-wrapper.md

 1. Since we are now using a wrapper script, that will be our job's executable.
 Replace the original `blastx` exeuctable with the name of our wrapper script and comment out the arguments line.

         :::file
-        executable = run_blast.sh #arguments = </pre>
+        executable = run_blast.sh
+        #arguments =

 1. Note that since the `blastx` program is no longer listed as the executable, it will be need to be included in `transfer_input_files`.
 Instead of transferring just that program, we will transfer the original downloaded `tar.gz` file.

         :::file
         transfer_input_files = pdbaa, mouse.fa, %BLUE%ncbi-blast-2.6.0+-x64-linux.tar.gz%ENDCOLOR%

-1. To achieve efficiency, we'll also transfer the pdbaa database as the original `tar.gz` file instead of as the unzipped folder:  <pre class="file">
+1. To achieve efficiency, we'll also transfer the pdbaa database as the original `tar.gz` file instead of as the unzipped folder:

         :::file
         transfer_input_files = %BLUE%pdbaa.tar.gz%ENDCOLOR%, mouse.fa, ncbi-blast-2.6.0+-x64-linux.tar.gz